Religion in Nazi Germany: Protestant groups

 The German Christians selected Ludwig Müller (1883–1945) as their candidate for Reich Bishop in 1933.
-In response to Hitler's campaigning, two-thirds of those Protestants who voted elected Ludwig Müller, a neo-pagan candidate, to govern the Protestant Churches.
+In response to Hitler's campaigning, two-thirds of those Protestants who voted elected Lutheran minister Ludwig Müller to govern the Protestant Churches.
 Müller was convinced that he had a divine responsibility to promote Hitler and his ideals, and together with Hitler, he favoured a unified Reichskirche of Protestants and Catholics.
 This Reichskirche was to be a loose federation in the form of a council, but it would be subordinated to the Nazi regime.

 The level of ties between Nazism and the Protestant churches has been a contentious issue for decades.
-One difficulty is that Protestantism includes a number of religious bodies and many of them had little relation to each other.
+One difficulty is that Protestantism includes a number of religious bodies and a number of them had little relation to each other.
 Added to that, Protestantism tends to allow more variation among individual congregations than Catholicism or Eastern Orthodox Christianity, which makes statements about the official positions of denominations problematic.
 The German Christians were a minority within the Protestant population, numbering one fourth to one third of the 40 million Protestants in Germany.
 With Bishop Müller's efforts and Hitler's support, the German Evangelical Church was formed and recognized by the state as a legal entity on 14 July 1933, with the aim of melding the State, the people and the Church into one body.
 Dissenters were silenced by expulsion or violence.

-The support of the German Christian movement within the churches was opposed by many adherents of traditional Christian teachings.
+The support of the German Christian movement within the churches was opposed by multiple adherents of traditional Christian teachings.
 Other groups within the Protestant church included members of the Bekennende Kirche, Confessing Church, which included such prominent members as Martin Niemöller and Dietrich Bonhoeffer; both rejected the Nazi efforts to meld volkisch principles with traditional Lutheran doctrine.
 Martin Niemöller organized the Pfarrernotbund (Pastors' Emergency League) which was supported by nearly 40 percent of the Evangelical pastors.
 They were, however, (as of 1932) a minority within the Protestant church bodies in Germany.
 But in 1933, a number of Deutsche Christen left the movement after a November speech by Reinhold Krause urged, among other things, the rejection of the Old Testament as Jewish superstition.
 So when Ludwig Müller could not deliver on conforming all Christians to Nazism, and after some of the German Christian rallies and more radical ideas generated a backlash, Hitler's condescending attitudes towards Protestants increased and he lost all interest in Protestant church affairs.